Dextersathya/chronic-kidney-disease/README.md

 # chronic-kidney-diseses
- it used to find the patient is suffering from kidney dises
+ it used to find the patient is suffering from kidney disease